 NVIDIA AI Enterprise 3.1 or later

-Amazon EKS is a managed Kubernetes service to run Kubernetes in the AWS cloud and on-premises data centers.
+Amazon EKS is a managed Kubernetes service to run Kubernetes in the AWS cloud.
 NVIDIA AI Enterprise, the end-to-end software of the NVIDIA AI platform, is supported to run on EKS.
 In the cloud, Amazon EKS automatically manages the availability and scalability of the Kubernetes control plane nodes responsible for scheduling containers, managing application availability, storing cluster data, and other key tasks.
 This guide provides details for deploying and running NVIDIA AI Enterprise on EKS clusters with GPU Accelerated nodes.

 The NVIDIA Terraform Modules offer an easy way to deploy Managed Kubernetes clusters that can be supported by NVIDIA AI Enterprise when used with supported OS and GPU Operator versions.